top of page

 The exercises can be playfully incorporated into the daily "routine," making them enjoyable and ensuring that children are happy to do them.
 The playfulness reduces stress, and the regularity decreases any risk of injury.

 When supervised by a parent, teacher, or developmental specialist the effectiveness of these exercises is significantly enhanced.
 Since parents spend the most time with the child, they can achieve the most.
 Of course, an enthusiastic teacher or other specialist working with children can also be effective, but we especially recommend performing daily exercises at home.
 My book Rewiring the Brain and my exercise video packages are available to parents and teachers to help them correctly perform the exercises.
-Use promo code PROM2410 when buying any video package to get a 35% discount.
-Promotion valid only for the month of October!

 What can we expect from regular practice of these exercises?